Pharmacy residency program

 We participate in the Pharmacy Online Residency Centralized Application Service, or PhORCAS.
 Applicants must meet the following criteria:

-- Completed application submitted to PhORCAS prior to January 2, and including:
+- Completed application submitted to PhORCAS according to the current deadline schedule, including:

 - Letter of intent

-- Chippenham and Johnston-Willis Hospitals participate in and adhere to the rules set for by the ASHP Resident Matching Program via National Matching Services, Inc.
+Our hospitals adhere to the rules set forth by the ASHP Resident Matching Program via National Matching Services, Inc.

 - Collegiate achievements